CharlesAverill/volpic/log.md

 as well as an empty program.
 Next step: parsing mf and tex.
 After that, I can start lifting into Gallina.

+Parser has parsed the ASTs for TeX and MF!
+The grammar has a number of conflicts and there are surely translation bugs but this is a huge milestone.
+Now that I have an OCaml program that can read Pascal programs, I can begin to export Gallina code.

 # Extraction

 # Correctness